2023 Solar Incentives Guide for Frederick, MD - Tax Credits & Rebates

 Federal Solar Incentives

-To best understand how the ITC could apply to you, contact your local Frederick solar panel installation expert and ask for more information.
+Curious how the ITC might apply to your specific situation?
+Get in touch with your local Frederick solar panel installation expert to get more information.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
-After 2032, the percentage will be reduced slightly each year until the program expires in 2035.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The Clean Energy Credit is valid until 2035.
+Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit; this amount will be decreased slightly each year until the end of the current program.
+Starting in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit applies to you, talk to your local Frederick solar installers.
+Your local Frederick solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives